GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/DofManager.rst

    Red is associated with displacement unknowns, yellow with pressure ones and blue with those of mass matrix field.
    Orange means the coupling among displacement and pressure, while green is the symmetric coupling among pressure and mass matrix.

-:numref:`permutedPatterFig` shows the global pattern with the MPI rank-based ordering of unknowns.
+:numref:`permutedPatterDofManagerFig` shows the global pattern with the MPI rank-based ordering of unknowns.
 In this case, just two processes are used.
 Again, different colors indicate different ranks.

-.. _permutedPatterFig:
+.. _permutedPatterDofManagerFig:
 .. figure:: /coreComponents/linearAlgebra/docs/images/permutedGlobal.svg
    :align: center
    :width: 400